higanworks/knife-zero/README.md

 Search nodes from local chef-repo directory, and run command at remote node.

-Supported options are mostly the same as `knife bootstrap`.
+Supported options are mostly the same as `knife ssh`.

 > Pending